citrineos/citrineos.github.io/docs/core-concepts/architecture.md

 They pull in the other packages like 00_base, 01_Data, 02_Util and are built on top.

 The structure for each module should be roughly the same, set up as:

+- `DataApi.ts`: Defines API endpoints specific to data-related interactions.
+- `MessageApiOcpp106.ts`: Defines API endpoints specific to OCPP 1.6 messages.
-- `api.ts`: Defines the API endpoints for the module
+- `MessageApiOcpp201.ts`: Defines API endpoints specific to OCPP 2.0.1 messages.
 - `module.ts`: Hold the `@AsHandler` decorated methods that handle OCPP messages.
 Here you will also find the supported call actions listed in an array at the top.
-- `service.ts`: Offers the deeper logic for the OCPP functional Blocks and is called by the methods in `module.ts`
+- `service.ts`: Offers the deeper logic for the OCPP functional Blocks and is called by the methods in `module.ts`.

 #### Certificates